Dudssource/shiny-cart/README.md

 ## Keyboard layoyt

-Buttons are mapped as below, direcional are mapped using left, up, right and down keys.
+Action buttons are mapped as below, direction buttons are mapped using left, up, right and down keys, respectively.

 | Button A | Button B | Start | Select |
 |----------|----------|-------|--------|